sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 }
 ```

-Note that syntax sugar does not conflicts with the explicit control philosophy
+Note that syntax sugar does not conflict with the explicit control philosophy
 of the language.

 ## 05: Pointers and memory allocation